-Julie Amacher’s desire to introduce others to great music is what led her to radio.
-She began her professional broadcast career at a station in Sun Prairie, Wisc.
-She went from rock ‘n’ roll to the Rocky Mountains, where she found her niche in public radio at KUNC in Greeley, Colo.
+Julie Amacher's desire to introduce others to great music is what led her to radio.
+She began her professional broadcast career at a station in Sun Prairie, WI.
+She went from rock 'n' roll to the Rocky Mountains, where she found her niche in public radio at KUNC in Greeley, Colo.
 Julie spent 13 years at KUNC, where she managed the announcers and their eclectic music format.
 During that time, she earned four national awards for best announcer.
 She joined Classical 24 in 1997 as a host and producer.
 She has managed the service since 2007.

 Scott Blankenship started his radio career in college when he began working as a volunteer at a local cable radio station, announcing alternative and new rock music.
 His love and appreciation of classical music began at public radio station KVNO in Omaha, where he spent 13 years in various on-air and management roles, five of those years as the morning drive-time host.

 Indications that radio was in his blood go back to age five, when he used a corkboard and a battered phonograph as a make-shift radio studio, his father's Air Force issue flashlight served as his "on air" light.
 In his spare time, Blankenship is an avid cyclist and amateur playwright with several produced scripts to his credit.

 Jeff Esworthy has been the overnight host of Classical 24 since 1996.
 He’s a public radio veteran with more than 20 years behind the microphone, where he’s hosted everything from folk to jazz to progressive rock.
 A hobbyist musician and collector of instruments from around the world, Jeff has what he describes as a “passable” command of southern string-band music on fiddle and banjo, and he is a long-time student of the classical music of Northern India on instruments such as the sitar, sarangi and tabla.